 Oh, not too bad.

 “Kill it!
 Kill it!
-Kill it!”
-Gabrielle chanted.
+Kill it!” she chanted.

-Rowan pinned its head down with a knee to the skull, dislodging the axe with a loosening shake.
-The recently-sharpened edge glinted under the sun.
+He pinned its head down with a knee to the skull, dislodging the axe with a loosening shake.
+The sharpened edge glinted under the sun.
+He saw his own manic eye, crazed for blood.

 “Do it!
 Do it!
 Do it!”
 Gabrielle cackled.